CodingTil/codingtil.github.io/content/en/projects/2020-03-01_FlappyKing.md

 After that however, I really struggeled implementing the AI.
 I tried a few approaches (Reinforcement Learning, Supervised Learning), but - even if I implemented them correctly - there was no training progress visible at all.
 So I kinda dropped the project and moved on.

 A few months later however, I found [this website](https://xviniette.github.io/FlappyLearning/).
-After scanning its repository, I for the first time heard about Neuroevolution.
+While I was scanning its repository, I for the first time heard about Neuroevolution.
 After researching the topic a bit, I felt confident to implement my own NEAT algorithm using [the original paper](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) and other resources.

 Today the project consists of various gamemodes such as:
 - Single-player